|20 ft AEG|

 Ruins pass by, observed.
 Longed after.
 No time.
 Sun dipping below the rim.
 A few hours of daylight left.
 Cooling off now for sure.
 Ely and others unsure.
 Ruins passing.
 Conference with Pathfinder and our maps.
 Damn close, we agree.

-Pass through the camp of pumpkin from last night - much politer than expected.
+Pass through the camp of aromatic pumpkins from last night - much politer than expected.
 Run out of trail after crossing the stream.
-The "pumpkin" inform us we're actually at the Junction w/ Grand Gulch.
+The "aromatic pumpkins" inform us we're actually at the Junction w/ Grand Gulch.
 We did make it after all!
 Thanks to them, we head upcanyon.

 Medium-sized ruin, west canyon wall, not very far from the Junction.
 Stop and look.
 Take pictures.
 Discuss going up.
 Looks a little tricky, but I'm in favor.
 Pathfinder's ambivalent.
 The rest are against.
 Too soon for a break.
 There'll be others.
 True.
 One last photo, and we're under way again.